Buying-guide11 min read

 Specs: 6 kg payload | 900 mm reach | ±0.03 mm repeatability | 6 DOF | $22,000-$30,000

-Doosan's control software is intuitive and supports both hand guiding and visual programming.
-Integration is straightforward.
-Gripper options are abundant.
-The main limitation is reach — 900 mm is tight for larger workstations, and speed is modest (0.65 m/s tip speed).
+The main limitation is reach — 900 mm is tight for larger workstations, and tip speed is modest (0.65 m/s).

 Best for: Pick-and-place in confined spaces, packaging, small assembly.
-Not ideal for: Long-reach machine tending, applications requiring high speed.
+Not ideal for: Long-reach machine tending, high-speed applications.

 2. Techman TM5-700 — Best Built-In Vision